Skip to content

 Clinical extraction service

-NER, PII detection, de-identification, and batch extraction run through a dedicated endpoint.
+NER, PII detection, de-identification, and batch extraction run through the native service plane.

 Plane 03